chrismdp/chrismdp.github.com/_posts/2010-03-08-archivey-the-robot.markdown

 *To use, add archiveyrobot@appspot.com to a wave.* Be warned, as soon as a new message is added it will merrily start deleting messages, so be careful!

+Source code on [github](http://github.com/chrismdp/archivey).
 Hope you like it: let me know if you find it useful.